Ex-coach's Nassar-related conviction will not be reinstated

 Separately, Lou Anna Simon, a former Michigan State president, was charged with lying to investigators about her knowledge of complaints against Nassar.
 But an Eaton County judge dismissed the case, saying there was insufficient evidence.

 The appeals court agreed in December.
-Attorney General Dana Nessel declined to appeal it to the Supreme Court.
+Nessel declined to take it to the Supreme Court.

 Follow Ed White at http://twitter.com/edwritez